robw2000/plex-tvstation/README.md

 - Verify that the user ID has access to the required libraries
 - If the script is marking content as unwatched too frequently or not often enough, change the rewatch delay in `local_config.json`
 - Check the log files in the `logs` directory for detailed information about script execution
 - If seasonal content isn't appearing when expected, verify the month names in `restricted_play_months` are lowercase
+- For media_library_analyzer.py, ensure your TV show and movie paths are correctly set in the .env file